As more of our lives become connected to the internet, threats to our private data and computer systems increase.

 Given the never ending amount of ways technology can be hacked, taken over, and spied upon, and how the ways are constantly changing, staying updated on security threats is essential for those who are hoping to have a career in IT, as well as those already in a career in IT.

 CCI Training Center has flexible class schedules that allow for those who already have IT jobs to stay up to date on the ever changing security threats.
-You can gain certifications and knowledge that will help you better protect your company, and teach your coworkers how to protect themselves, in a timely manner that will not take away from your current work schedule.
+You can gain certifications and knowledge that will help you better protect your company, and teach your coworkers how to protect them, in a timely manner that will not take away from your current work schedule.

 The IT field is always looking to diversify and to that end, many employers are actively looking to hire women into their open positions.
 If you have been looking for a job with the opportunity to advance over time, there are a great deal of IT positions you should consider.

-If you work on a help desk, IT support, network administrator or in information security you need to be able to diagnose and treat all of the problems outlined above.
 CCI Training IT Security Fundamentals course, along with the others within its Computer & Network Administrator Program, provides you with an understanding of IT security issues.
 For more information, fill out the form on this page and we’ll be in touch.